techidaily/site-sim-unlock/source/_posts/three-ways-to-sim-unlock-realme-narzo-60-pro-5g-by-drfone-android.md

 ![look at the back of the package and find puk code](https://images.wondershare.com/drfone/article/2022/10/how-to-unlock-puk-blocked-sim-card-4.jpg)

-In either case, the correct PUK has 8 numbers and should be simple to enter to unlock your SIM card.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Q8Feep0Rc0?si=YkPhRxXGvrRRMJtb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+In either case, the correct PUK has 8 numbers and should be simple to enter to unlock your SIM card.

 ### 2\.
 Have it from carrier website